axelrrrrrrffb/PracticeMod/README.md

 ![The menu](Media/mainmenu.png)

-* Set checkpoints using the A and X buttons
+* Set a checkpoint using the X button, and teleport using the A button

 ![Checkpoints](Media/checkpoint.gif)